D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 The VMs are licensed under two 16-core licences.
 This lets you run two 8-core VMs on each license either in Azure or on-prem, that is you can split the license into two 8-core VMs the way you prefer it.
-In contrast, the **Windows Styandard License** allow to run a VM each either on-prem or Azure. (?)
+In contrast, the **Windows Standard License** allow to run a VM each either on-prem or Azure. (?)

 The remanining options do not apply:

-- configure Reserved Instances for th VMs
+- configure Reserved Instances for the VMs
 This is a **one-year or three-year agreemnet** and is best suited to VMs that are run continuosly.
 In this case the usage is intermittent on a as-needed basis therefore a pay-as-you-go model is preferable as it may save costs.